 - Policy 102.
-Surviving Macquarie era and pre-Macquarie era allotment boundaries of the individual properties within the TSCA should be retained, conserved and interpreted.
-Policy 103 Subdivision or amalgamation of individual allotments that have been in place since the - Policy 103.
+Surviving Macquarie era and pre-Macquarie era allotment boundaries of the individual properties within the TSCA should be retained, conserved and interpreted. - Policy 103.
 Subdivision or amalgamation of individual allotments that have been in place since the early 19th century is not appropriate. - Policy 104.
 Locating built structures across historic allotment boundaries is not appropriate.